numanshaikh395-glitch/Modelling-and-Simulation-of-battery-grouping-algorithm/README.md

 Real cell-parameter datasets suitable for large-scale grouping research are scarce — most public repositories (MATR, CALCE, NASA PCoE) contain fewer than 200 cells with incomplete parameter coverage.
-The synthetic data generator addresses this gap by producing statistically valid, physically consistent cell populations of arbitrary size (N up to 10⁵+). config.py -----> contains all the hyperparameters and prerequisites. dataloader.py------> this loads the data to the timegan.
+The synthetic data generator addresses this gap by producing statistically valid, physically consistent cell populations of arbitrary size (N up to 10⁵+). config.py -----> contains all the hyperparameters and prerequisites. data_loader.py------> this loads the data to the timegan. generate.py-----> pre-functional and static parameters timegan.py------> process the timeseries data and trains through the Embedor, supervisor, recover, and Joint adversarial training saves the output files in a                         different location. preprocessor.py---> Cleans and preprocesses the raw data.

 ---